Space Jam: A New Legacy can't decide what it wants to be

-The new Space Jam, out now in theaters and on HBO Max, is dubbed a standalone sequel, but it feels like it's neither a full standalone nor a full sequel.
-The film centers on an evil artificial intelligence named Al G. Rhythm (played by Don Cheadle) who traps James and his son Dom (Cedric Joe) in the Warner 3000 ServerVerse, a virtual space the AI rules.
+The new Space Jam -- out now in theaters and on HBO Max and enjoying a winning opening weekend at the box office -- is dubbed a standalone sequel, but it feels like neither a full standalone nor a full sequel.
+The film centers on an evil artificial intelligence named Al G. Rhythm (played by Don Cheadle) who traps James and his son Dom (Cedric Joe) in the Warner 3000 ServerVerse, a virtual space that the AI rules.
 To free his son and everyone else pulled into this digital world, James has to win a basketball game against AI G.'s Goon Squad with help from the Tune Squad, which is composed of digitally enhanced basketball stars.

 Sound familiar?